Murray McCallum

-Murray McCallum (born 16 March 1996) is a Scotland international rugby union player who plays for Edinburgh Rugby in the United Rugby Championship.
+Murray McCallum (born 16 March 1996) is a Scottish rugby union player who currently plays for Newcastle Falcons in the Gallagher English Premiership.

 Rugby Union career

 Amateur career

-He played rugby union at Strathallan School and then for Dunfermline.
+He played rugby union at Strathallan School and then for Dunfermline RFC.

 He was playing for Heriots at the time of his call up to the Edinburgh squad.

 Professional career

 He made his professional debut for Edinburgh Rugby in October 2016, as a substitute against Treviso.